jdersch/PERQemu/PERQemu/Readme-source.txt

 The next release will incorporate expanded functionality while still primarily focused on PERQ-1 configurations: Ethernet and the Canon laser printer are the two major peripherals to be added, along with bug fixes and further refinements to the user interface.
-It is currently in development on the "experiments" branch as PERQemu v0.5.2.
+Additionally, first steps have been taken to refactor the I/O section and Z80 to support the EIO and PERQ-2 configurations.
+It is currently in development on the "experiments" branch as PERQemu v0.5.4.

 PERQemu v0.5.0 is the milestone release, incorporating all of the changes since v0.4.4 and is stable enough for general use.